 Step 4: Expect to be running late on your wedding day

 Allow a buffer for overage.
 Things will run late.
 If you don’t allow for this, then it becomes a domino effect, with the whole day thrown out because you needed petrol or something equally innocuous.
+The worst that can happen is you have a few minutes extra for more photos or a sneaky breather with your new spouse!

 Step 5: Ask the Experts

-Ask the experts.
 Once you’ve pulled together your wedding day timeline, review it with your wedding venue coordinator, wedding photographer and wedding day-of coordinator (if you’re using one).
 Their experience will be able to spot any tight spots and they can make suggestions to allow your day to run smoothly – after all, they’ve done this plenty of times before.

 Ready to plan your wedding day schedule?